egaba/ember-yup/README.md

 </form>
 ```

-## Validation Field components
+## Validation Components

 Validate data without schemas.

-### Validate text
+### Text validation
-The `text-field` component can be used to validate text fields, email addresses,
+The `text-field` component can be used to validate text fields, email addresses, and URLs.
-and URLs.

 Validate a required username:
 ```html